Jacinda Ardern tipped to win Nobel Peace Prize despite competition from Thunberg, Trump

-A political betting analyst has tipped New Zealand Prime Minister to win the 2020 Nobel Peace Prize despite facing stiff competition.
+A political betting analyst has tipped New Zealand Prime Minister to win the 2020 Nobel Peace Prize, despite facing stiff competition.

 According to Joe Short from gambling.com, Jacinda Ardern's handling of the Covid-19 pandemic and her inspirational leadership sees her a strong contender to take it out.

-The World Health Organisation (WHO) are current favourites according to Paddy Power odds, coming in at 2/1.
+The World Health Organisation (WHO) is the current favourite according to Irish bookmakers Paddy Power, coming in at odds of 2/1.

 But Short believes Ardern, who is the third favourite according to Paddy Power at 5/1 odds, will be named winner of the prestigious award.